allan-tulane/sp22-assignment-02-jtmcdermott9/assignment-02.md

     What are the asymptotic running times of each of these algorithms?
     Which algorithm would you choose?
+    A is an element of O(n^log_5 2), B is an element of O(n^2), C is an element of O(n^2 log n).
+Option B is obviously worse than A and C, but is A or C better.
+By taking the limit as n approaches infintity of A/C, we find that A asymptotically dominates C, so C is the best choice.

 3. Now that you have some practice solving recurrences, let's work on